PetarMacedon/PetarMacedon/README.md

 ### 🔭 Currently working on
   - JavaScript project
 ### 🌱 Currently learning
-  - JavaScript, for building more interactive and dynamic websites
+  - React, Javascript library
 ### 👯 Looking to collaborate on
   - Projects or contribute to open source projects in the future
   - Equipped to work with others and contribute to meaningful projects
 ### 🤔 Looking for help with
-  - Searching for a job as a front-end junior developer
+  - Searching for a job as a front-end developer
   - Finding mentors or more experienced developers who can guide me and offer feedback on my projects
   - Collaborating with others and receiving constructive criticism
 ### 💬 Ask me about my experiences